 Hot Ground Gym—Various locations

 Looking for a unique way for your kids to burn off all that endless energy?
 Then head to Hot Ground Gym in Northbrook, Vernon Hills, or Arlington Heights.
 You can expect a kid focused comprehensive program that implements five core pillars (fitness, leadership, critical thinking, leadership, and discipline).
 I recommend utilizing the free trial class promotion so your kiddo can experience the rigorous program before committing to a class membership.
+My five year old found it a bit intimidating, but older elementary children enjoy it.

 Perfect for those rainy days when your kids are whiny and bored, we love these drop in play options for the older crew.